 arrange a meeting with the class teacher if he/she has concerns about their child in school

 ensure their child has the correct books and materials

 report to the office if calling to the school during the day for any reason

 Use the Sign In/Sign Out Book in the office if arriving to school late or collecting a child before 3pm

 arrange a meeting beforehand if he/she needs to speak with a teacher

 treat all members of the school community with respect

 return an Absence Report Form to the school following their child being absent

-inform class teacher of any change to collection procedure for their child
+inform the school of any change to collection procedure for their child

 communicate to the school any problems/changes in personal circumstances which may affect their child’s behaviour